euagendas/m3inference/README.md

 You can also run the Twitter wrapper directly for a Twitter screen_name or numeric id.

 * Please download the "scripts" folders from this repository.
 * To run these examples, you need Twitter API credentials.
 Please create a Twitter app at https://developer.twitter.com/en/apps .
-Once you have an app, copy `auth_example.txt` to  `auth.txt` and insert the API key, API secret, access token, and access token secret into this file.
+Once you have an app, copy `scripts/auth_example.txt` to  `auth.txt` and insert the API key, API secret, access token, and access token secret into this file.

 Then you can run the following commands: